AmmarAhmedl200961/the-archive/README.md

 ---

-## Duplicate / Repeated Courses

-During my degree:

-- Some courses were **repeated or retaken**.
-- Some courses appeared as **multiple Google Classroom instances** across semesters.
-- Some files were re-uploaded or re-shared in different places.

-Because this archive aims to be a **full snapshot** of what I had access to:

-- Not every “repeat” is explicitly marked as “this is a repeat of X”.
-- You may see **the same or very similar material multiple times**.
-- That’s intentional: this is how the data originally existed in my storage and exports.

-So if you notice double material:

-> That’s expected – it reflects multiple runs/versions of a course, not an error in the-archive.

----

 ## Folder Structure & Reachability

 The structure is designed for **reachability**, so you can quickly get to what you care about.